British Black Lives Matter activist Sasha Johnson critically injured after London shooting

 Police did not name Johnson but confirmed a woman was shot in the London borough of Southwark at around 3 a.m.
-Sunday morning “in the vicinity of a house where a party was taking place.”
+Sunday “in the vicinity of a house where a party was taking place.”
 She was taken to a nearby hospital.
 Officers have appealed for witnesses to come forward.

-Britain’s Taking the Initiative party announced over the weekend that “our own Sasha Johnson has sustained a gunshot wound to her head.”
+Britain’s Taking the Initiative party announced during the weekend that “our own Sasha Johnson has sustained a gunshot wound to her head.”
 Describing Johnson as a “strong, powerful voice,” the group said she was known for “actively fighting for black people and the injustices that surround the black community.”

-The party, which was founded last year and seeks to represent Black people and those from a working class background, said that Johnson had received several death threats before the attack.
-London’s Metropolitan Police Service, however, said that at present “there is nothing to suggest” that the shooting in south London was targeted and linked to her activism.
+The party, which was founded last year and seeks to represent Black people and those from a working-class background, said Johnson had received several death threats before the attack.
+London’s Metropolitan Police Service, however, said that at present “there is nothing to suggest” the shooting in south London was targeted and linked to her activism.

 It is with great sadness that we inform you that our own Sasha Johnson has sustained a gunshot wound to her head.
 She is...Posted by Taking The Initiative on Sunday, May 23, 2021